openedx/edx-documentation/en_us/shared/students/SFD_content_availability.rst

 If you are taking an instructor-paced course, the course team schedules the dates on which the sections of the course content become available to you.
 On the date that the course team chooses, the course content appears in the left pane.
-In self-paced courses, all of the course content is visible at all times.
+In self-paced courses, course content does not become available according to a schedule.
 For more information about self-paced and instructor-paced courses, see :ref:`SFD Self Paced`.

 Some sections of course content have prerequisite sections that you must complete before they become available.
 Your course team sets a minimum score